-The calendar years 2024 and 2025 risk corridor reconciliation schedules will mirror the calendar year 2023 risk corridor reconciliation schedule.
+The calendar year 2024 risk corridor reconciliation schedule will mirror the calendar year 2023 risk corridor reconciliation schedule.
 The calendar year 2024 risk corridor will use the same methodology for determining the target benefit cost but use the calendar year 2024 capitation rates as a basis.
-The calendar year 2025 risk corridor will use the same methodology for determining the target benefit cost but use the calendar year 2025 capitation rates as a basis.
-The calendar years 2024 and 2025 risk corridors will have the same tiered structure and parameters as the calendar year 2023 risk corridor.
+The calendar year 2024 risk corridor will have the same tiered structure and parameters as the calendar year 2023 risk corridor.
 Actual benefit cost will be defined in the same manner.
 Timing for the reconciliation will also be similar, with dates advanced one year for each new rate year.